,

 Best dynamic mics for tricky rooms

 If your space is loud or untreated, a dynamic mic is more forgiving.
 The Shure SM7B is a studio staple for vocals and podcasts, the Shure SM58 is a rugged do-anything mic, and the Shure SM57 shines on snare and guitar amps.
-They reject room reflections and shrug off high volume.
+They reject room reflections and shrug off high volume — see more picks in our guide to the best dynamic microphones.

 Best USB mics for simplicity

 When you want to record without an interface, a quality USB condenser is the easiest path.
-The Rode NT-USB, Audio-Technica AT2020USB+ and Blue Yeti are well-regarded for vocals, podcasts and demos.
+The Rode NT-USB, Audio-Technica AT2020USB+ and Blue Yeti are well-regarded for vocals, podcasts and demos, and you can compare more in our roundup of the best USB microphones.
 They sacrifice some upgrade flexibility, but the convenience is hard to beat for beginners.

 Mics for specific instruments